 This is where the fun starts.
 Game development!
 This game is a 2D retro block smashing game.
 Yes, there are many like it but this one is mine.
 The game was developed for the iphone so it uses some of the neat little hardware gadgets that are included with the iphone.
 Like the accelerometer which I used to control the players ship or paddle if you prefer.

 With this game you attempt to destroy all the blocks on the screen by hitting them with a ball that is bouncing around the screen.
 The game includes a small physics engine to give the ball and ship a more realistic feel.
 When the ball collides with something it will react based on real world physics calculations.
 This mean the ball has mass which is obviously simulated and when it hits something of greater mass, which is everything else in the game, I know I designed it that way, it will react appropriately by bouncing off in the appropriate direction and with the appropriate velocity.
-View full article »
+Continue reading Space Challenge

 WHAT’S IT ALL ABOUT?!